 Mechanical timers are also really useful, although they’re a bit less common than digital timers.
 Mechanical timer installation generally occurs in one of several places:

 - Pool Equipment: They are most often found controlling swimming pool equipment to ensure it only runs for a given amount of time.
 Make sure the timer is set to allow the equipment to run more often in summer than winter; this will help reduce the amount of algae in your pool.

 - Outdoor Lighting: Electrical timers are also pretty common for outdoor lighting.
 Since they can be set to only turn lights off, you can make sure your outdoor lighting is off before sunrise to conserve power.

 - Water Heaters: One of the best and most overlooked uses for mechanical timers has nothing to do with lights.
 Attaching a timer to your water heater means you can keep the heater from running when you’re not home and don’t need hot water; this can return HUGE savings (though don’t forget to override the timer if you’re home from work for the day!).

 Over 30 Years’ Experience with Electrical Installation in Dallas

 If you are considering getting digital or mechanical light timers installed in your house, give ElectricMan a call to set up a consultation.
 No job is too big or too small for our highly-trained electricians to handle.
 We even offer a 100% satisfaction guarantee.

-For an estimate to get a timer set up for the lights in your Dallas home, call ElectricMan!
+For an estimate to get a timer set up for the lights in your Dallas home, contact ElectricMan!
 We’re available 24 hours a day, 7 days a week.

 -- Looking to make your whole home energy efficient?
 We also install smart home thermostats that you can control from anywhere! --